Pzhang768/hello-Jenkinsfile/README.md

 # Description

-This repo contains mainly a simple Jenkinsfile and a date 5/3 by PZ
+This repo contains mainly a simple Jenkinsfile and a date 16/4 by PZ.
+Updated